Choosing the right approach

 - A new Alberta Health Services board is appointed.

-- Engagement sessions with AHS staff, health care unions, health associations and a wide range of health partners are scheduled throughout November.
+- Engagement sessions with AHS staff, health care unions, health associations and a wide range of health partners across the province began.

 Guiding principles